 An export license involves getting pre-approval from the government of the exporting country.
-This would allow the goods to be sent to a particular destination country, end user or end use.
+This would allow the goods to be sent to a particular destination country.
 Some countries may even apply an export duty, although this is unusual.

 Government trade authorities have plenty of information and guidance on matters relating to customs duties, taxes, and export licenses, as well as other compliance responsibilities.

 Exporting also raises many issues relating to payment procedures and payment lead times.
 These can be more complicated when you are exporting and it should be a part of your cash flow plans.